EMS Industry Documents - Service level agreements, factory audit templates, supplier checklists, term sheets ...

 The Chinese language can be rich with ambiguity and this can occur often because of its wonderful brevity (one word for male and female, with no distinction, no tenses for verbs, and no irregular verbs or complex declension).
 Good translation leads to good communication.

-Get a list of EMS manufacturers matching your program needs (Its free)
+Get list of EMS manufacturers for your requirements (Its free)

 “Was able to very quickly find details on the important elements of setting up EMS and ODM partnerships, talked with an advisor for personalized info on quality providers matching our requirements while getting up to speed quickly about the industry and connect with key staff from like-minded companies and potential partners.
 Great resource.”